Photo:Adobe Stock

-The Gion Festival, or the Gion Matsuri, is a festival spanning the entire month of July, held in Kyoto.
+The Gion Festival, or the Gion Matsuri, is a festival held in Kyoto City, Japan.
 As one of the most famous festivals in Japan, tourists come from all over Japan to attend.
-In essence, it is a summer festival centered around Shinto ceremonies conducted at Yasaka Jinjya, or Yasaka Shrine, with the main draw a parade of 33 large floats in mid-July.
+In essence, it is a summer festival centered around Shinto ceremonies conducted at Yasaka Shrine (Yasaka Jinjya), with the main draw a parade of 33 large floats called yama and hoko in mid-July.

 From there, the festival was celebrated every time there was an outbreak of sickness, but in 970, it was decided to make the festival an annual event.
 As time went on, the Gion Festival continued to evolve and become more and more elaborate.
 In 1533, the Ashikaga shogunate general banned the religious elements of the festival, so it became more of a chance for the wealthy and prestigious in Kyoto city to show off.
 Today, the festival has gone back to include the religious elements that were so instrumental in the beginning years.

-The festival is divided into 2 halves, the Saki Matsuri and Ato Matsuri, and the dates for the various events remain the same each year Although the actual festival begins on July 1st, the events that can be viewed and enjoyed by the public begin on the 10th.
+The festival is divided into 2 halves, the Saki Matsuri and Ato Matsuri, and the dates for the various events remain the same each year.
+Events open to the public begin on July 10.

 Many events are spread over the entire month, but we’ve made a list of the major events and how to enjoy them.
 Although the main parade and night-time festivals in mid-July are the most popular, other events are also steeped in history and tradition and are a sight to see.